 No, there are no charges for publication.

 All accepted work will be available electronically on the AUJUS website.
-Hard copy versions of the journal will be produced periodically and will contain only a subset of the accepted submissions.

 Yes, faculty members can sponsor multiple students.